“Insanity is doing the same thing over and over again, and expecting different results”

 - One-shot Approach

-GMAT is one of those rare competitive exams that give you the chance to retake the test as often as you want, allowing you a second chance to qualify for the same academic year.
+GMAT is one of those rare competitive exams that give you the chance to retake the test as often as you want, allowing you a second chance to qualify in the same academic year.
+So one need not worry about “Putting all your eggs in one basket”.
 While each test does cost a pretty penny, it helps to take a GMAT test as a ‘practice’ test – it will prepare you for the whole exam-day process from beginning to end, serving as a dry run for a more serious attempt at the next available slot.
+You need not worry that if you end up scoring low you will have to waste an entire year to attempt the exam again.
+GMAT can be attempted up to 5 times in a calendar year with a 16-day gap between each attempt.

 - Too late to get through the gate